Engee documentation

 force = true);

-The generated main.c will not be used in the project, you can delete the file and its directory:
+Generated main.c It will not be used in the project, you can delete the file and its directory.:

 In [ ]:

-Now you can proceed to hardware configuration and work with IDE.
+Now you can proceed to configuring the hardware and working with the IDE.

-The hardware part of the project, consisting of the previously mentioned elements, has the following connection scheme: The MPU6050 sensor is connected to the I2C_1 interface on the NUCLEO F446RE debugging board, the push-button contacts for discrete signals are connected to the GPIO10 and GPIO11 pins.
+The hardware part of the project, consisting of the previously mentioned elements, has the following connection scheme: The MPU6050 sensor is connected to the I2C_1 interface on the NUCLEO F446RE debugging board, push-button contacts for sending discrete signals to the GPIO10 and GPIO11 pins.

 joystick_scheme.png

-Programming of the controller and reading of the USART data is done via USB.
+Programming of the controller and reading of data coming via the USART interface is carried out via USB.

 [env:nucleo_f446re]